How To Cut Chicken Wings

 Did you know that cutting up wings is so incredibly easy?
 You can save money on your chicken wings from now on.
 In fact with a little practice and a few cutting tips you can prepare two pounds of chicken wings in about 2 minutes.
 You need only a good sharp knife (I prefer using a Chef knife for this job) and a cutting board.

 If you stretch out the wing, you will notice that there are three parts to the wing.
-There is the wing tip, the flapper, and the drummette.
+There is the wing tip (also called the flapper), the middle part is the wingette (also called the flap) and then the meatiest part is called the drumette.
 You will make two cuts in when you cut the chicken.

 When you make two cuts to the one wing, you will be left with three portions.
 The wing tip typically is not used in most recipes; I like to save the wing tips for stock.
 If you are not going to make stock, immediately place the wings in the freezer and prepare stock when you are ready.